dpreussler/Diacetyl/README.md

  Diacetyl initializes any android view found as a field for a given class with a Mock.
  * There is no need to run Butterknife logic.
- * It will use mocktoid mocks if available else simple mockito mocks.
+ * It will use [mockitoid mocks](https://github.com/dpreussler/mockitoid) (mockito mocks with some enhancements) if available  else simple [mockito](https://github.com/mockito/mockito) mocks.
  * It will look into parent classes too.
  * It will ignore fields that already have a value.
  * It is not bound to Butterknife, it does not check for annotations and is not looking into your layouts.